 - 1:1 Careers interviews are available with a qualified Careers Adviser.

-- Careers Club is held twice a week in F31
+- Careers Club is held twice a week

 - Careers sessions are provided to students through PSCHE lessons and presentation lessons given to each tutor group at each transition stage

 - Careers trips to a range of places including Careers Events, Insight days and to visits to Further and Higher Education Colleges

 - a folder on the shared ‘O’ Drive

 - a monthly bulletin on the plasma screens

 - FAST TOMATO – an Online Career Guidance platform for 12-18 year olds

 Pathways is the term used to refer to the different paths students may take.
 At secondary school these will occur at KS4 & KS5.
 Pathways are the qualifications with their levels and the routes that students can take to acquire them.